WillPabs/WillPabs/README.md

 Software Engineer
 ------------------------
 I graduated with a bachelor's in Computer Science and worked at FDM Group as a backend developer.
-I have since switched over into learning javascript to pursue a career in full stack web development.
+I have since switched over from Java into learning Javascript to pursue a career in full stack web development.
+I'm also actively learning clarity to further my knowledge in my interest in blockchain development.

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [pabiterowilliam@gmail.com](mailto:pabiterowilliam@gmail.com)
-* 🧠  I'm learning Javascript
+* 🧠  I'm learning Full Stack Javascript and Clarity

 ### Skills